A Comprehensive Guide for Injured New York Workers

 Workplace injuries can be serious, severe, and life-changing.
 As a result, the time after an on-the-job accident can be confusing and scary.
 The Perecman Firm P.L.L.C., is here to help you through this time as you navigate life after an on-the-job injury with the help of a trusted, experienced, and tough worksite injury lawyer.
 If you were injured in an accident at work, you can file a workers’ compensation claim, and you may also be able to bring a third-party personal injury lawsuit against people or companies other than your employer and coworkers.

+Construction accidents are some of the most common types of work accidents in which workers have the right to bring a personal injury lawsuit in addition to their workers’ compensation claim.
 The Perecman Firm, has the experience and history of results you can count on when it comes to work accidents in New York City, especially for construction accident cases and workers’ compensation claims.
 We handle all aspects of legal compensation for your injuries following a work accident, including the workers’ compensation claim, lawsuits against other companies and people, and Social Security Disability (SSD).
 This allows us to be well-informed about all claims at the same time and maximize compensation for the injured worker in all areas.
 We have provided a comprehensive guide for injured workers in New York, and we are available 24/7 to take your calls if you or someone you love was hurt at work.

 Immediately after being hurt on the job, there are three steps you must take: